hvdthong/NetML/README.md

 Example running
 ----------------

 * Please run test_NetML.py to get used to NetML model.
+We see that the loss value descrease which means that our loss function converges.

 Input data
 ----------------